kennypassenier/SubCleaner/README.md

 # SubCleaner

-Attempts to remove all URL's from .SRT files.
+Removes all URL's from .SRT files.

+## How to use
+Git clone this repo or download the zip file.
-Add your directories into the "directories" array and run "node ./index.js".
+Open the directory in your terminal and run "npm install" Add your directories into the "directories" array and run "node ./index.js".
 It will recursively find all .SRT files within each subdirectory.

-Saves processed files into a local sqlite database.
-Only new files will be processed.